Mind control in popular culture: Users and uses

 Use of mind control is typically associated with villainous characters, although such characters may perceive themselves as acting for a greater good that necessitates depriving people of their free will.
 An example of this is in the Marvel Comics series, Emperor Doom, in which the archvillain Doctor Doom uses mind control over the people of Earth to bring about world peace and equitable distribution of resources; when the heroes escape this control, some of them wonder if the world would be better off left this way.
 They ultimately opt to restore free will.
 Comic book villains with mind control powers include ones like Mad Hatter, Pied Piper and Universo from DC Comics; and the Enchantress, Mesmero, and the Ringmaster from Marvel Comics.
-An example of a magic user with mind control powers is the Lady of the Green Kirtle (the Green Witch) from C. S. Lewis' The Silver Chair (1953).
+An example of a magic user with mind control powers is the Lady of the Green Kirtle (the Green Witch) from C. S. Lewis's The Silver Chair.

-On a larger scale, in some usually dystopian works, mind control is used by (often totalitarian) governments to control societies (ex.
-Unno Jūza's "Eighteen O’Clock Music Bath" (1937), Frank Herbert's The Green Brain (1966), Fernando Spiner The Sleepwalker (1998), Nancy Farmer's The House of the Scorpion (2002), Suzanne Collins' The Hunger Games (2008) or Cory Doctorow's Little Brother (2008)).
-In others it is a weapon, used for example by the invading or inflitrating aliens (ex.
-Robert A. Heinlein The Puppet Masters (1951), John Christopher The Tripods trilogy (1967–68), V television show (1984) or Adam Niswander's The Sand Dwellers (1998)).
-From the 1970s onward, in addition to the state, commercial enterprises have been also fingered as actors likely to use this tool (ex.
-Michael Crichton's Drug of Choice (1970), Robin Cook’s Mindbend (1985), Pam Bachorz Candor (2009)).
-Quasi-religious cults and criminal organizations have been another mezo scale villain (ex.
-Robert Cormier's The Chocolate War (1974)), as can be small scale experiments gone wrong (for example, The Wave (1981) by Todd Strasser portrays a real-life school history project that ends up with students parroting Nazi behaviors).
+On a larger scale, in some usually dystopian works, mind control is used by (often totalitarian) governments to control societies (e.g., Unno Jūza's "Eighteen O'Clock Music Bath", Frank Herbert's The Green Brain, Fernando Spiner The Sleepwalker, Nancy Farmer's The House of the Scorpion, Suzanne Collins's The Hunger Games, or Cory Doctorow's Little Brother).
+In others it is a weapon, used for example by the invading or inflitrating aliens (e.g., Robert A. Heinlein The Puppet Masters, John Christopher The Tripods trilogy, V television show, or Adam Niswander's The Sand Dwellers).
+From the 1970s onward, in addition to the state, commercial enterprises have been also fingered as actors likely to use this tool (e.g., Michael Crichton's Drug of Choice, Robin Cook's Mindbend, Pam Bachorz Candor).
+Quasi-religious cults and criminal organizations have been another mezo scale villain (e.g., Robert Cormier's The Chocolate War), as can be small scale experiments gone wrong (for example, The Wave by Todd Strasser portrays a real-life school history project that ends up with students parroting Nazi behaviors).

-Occasionally mind control is portrayed positively, such as in the case of hypnosis used for accelerated learning (as seen, for example, in John W. Campbell's "The Brain Stealers of Mars" (1936)).
+Occasionally mind control is portrayed positively, such as in the case of hypnosis used for accelerated learning (as seen, for example, in John W. Campbell's "The Brain Stealers of Mars").

 Depending on the scale and intensity, mind control can be divided into soft and hard.
 The latter refers to the more realistic usage of tools like mass media and propaganda, indirectly influencing people.
 The former refers to the more science-fictionish tools of more directly seizing control over affected individuals.

 Means

 Mind control can be realized in various ways.
-Extreme forms of indoctrination and censorship, such as the propaganda from George Orwell's Nineteen Eighty-Four (1949) and the anti-intellectual book burning campaign of Ray Bradbury's Fahrenheit 451 (1953) have been described as a form of mind control.
+Extreme forms of indoctrination and censorship, such as the propaganda from George Orwell's Nineteen Eighty-Four and the anti-intellectual book burning campaign of Ray Bradbury's Fahrenheit 451 have been described as a form of mind control.